wbochar/petmate9/README.md

 ### Select / Copy / Paste

-- [x] Select rectangle / copy
 - [ ] paste to new frame
 - [ ] show co-ordinates on the document palette and a crop button
 - [ ] Paste to global clipboard as PNG/Bitmap or JSON
-- [x] Text/Plain clipboard paste into text tool.
-Can take Upper/lowercase and respect \r\n in the text stream

 ### Selection Tools: wand, square with shift/CTRL add remove from selection layer